Where to Find Old School Romance Novels

 The Wild, Wild West of Book Searches

 - PaperbackSwap.com: I know I said beware of internet book swapping sites, but Paperback Swap has been in business since 2004 and has 1.1 million books listed.
-You create an account to join, pay an anual fee of $20, list the books you have to swap, pay postage for the books you mail out, and collect credits.
+You create an account to join, pay an annual fee of $20, list the books you have to swap, pay postage for the books you mail out, and collect credits.
 The credits allow you to choose a book, which you receive for free, minus the credit.
 Waiting lists for certain books can be long, however, so if you’re holding out for an OOP edition of Stormfire, you might want to search elsewhere.

 - Internet Friends: I’ve sent out numerous books to my Goodreads buddies and they’ve done the same for me.
 Nevertheless, trading books with someone you don’t know in person can be dicey.
-Most times I’ve gotten much grateful thanks and usually I receive a book in exchange.
+Most times I’ve gotten many grateful thanks and usually, I receive a book in exchange.
 Only once did a person not acknowledge receipt (they later unfriended me.
 The book was in pristine condition, too, so I felt like a sucker.).
 If you choose to exchange books with someone you know only through the internet, consider how close you are, how well you trust the person, and if you don’t mind losing a book and $2.89 if they don’t return the favor.
 That’s how much it costs to ship via media mail for items under 1 pound.

 New Editions, E-books, and Borrowing Books On-Line